rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/authentication-config/configure-github-app.md

   :::note

   A GitHub App can be installed across multiple Organizations, and each installation has a unique Installation ID.
 If you want to restrict authentication to a single App installation and GitHub Organization, provide the Installation ID during configuration.
-If you do not provide an Installation ID, the user's permissions will be aggregated across all installations.
+If you do not provide an Installation ID, the user's permissions are aggregated across all installations.

   :::